Published July 16, 2021.

 If you want your customers to trust your business, you should clearly state what you intend to do with their data.
 E-commerce has grown rapidly in the last 10 years and some of the practices associated with web marketing, such as cookies, have raised concerns from internet users.
 The matter of concern is that information is used specifically for marketing purposes and often sold to third parties.
 Basically, we often don’t even know what data of ours is stored, and what it is being used for.

-You might wonder how your web shop can become complaint, and that is where a consent management platform like Cookiebot CMP enters the room.
+You might wonder how your web shop can become compliant, and that is where a consent management platform like Cookiebot CMP enters the room.
 Cookiebot CMP provides legally valid consent management, fulfilling all the main legal requirements.
 This includes obtaining the consent properly, managing the consent and documenting the consent in an audit-proof manner.

 Below we have outlined some of the criteria you need to follow to be GDPR-compliant.
 The consent needs to be: